rackerlabs/genestack/docs/openstack-swift-operators-guide.md

 ===============================================================================
 ```

-> [!NOTE]
->
+!!! note

-> - **async_pending:** The amount of asyncs or updates to account/container databases, a non-zero value here is normal, if the number is increasing at an alarming rate for the cluster you may have an unmounted account/container drive, a host is down, the cluster is undersized for workload are just a few possible causes.
+    - **async_pending:** The amount of asyncs or updates to account/container databases, a non-zero value here is normal, if the number is increasing at an alarming rate for the cluster you may have an unmounted account/container drive, a host is down, the cluster is undersized for workload are just a few possible causes.
-> - **Replication (Oldest completion,Most recent):** These times should be close to each other if all services are up and no recent downtime on the cluster has occurred (down node, replaced drive).
+    - **Replication (Oldest completion,Most recent):** These times should be close to each other if all services are up and no recent downtime on the cluster has occurred (down node, replaced drive).
 If this is not the case investigate "Oldest completion" node and inspect swift's object log for signs of "swift-object-replicator" entries that occurred recently.
 If there is a lack of entries restart swift-object-replicator (service swift-object-replicator), you may also wish to restart rsync daemon if /var/log/rsync.log is not being updated after restarting swift-object-replicator.
-> - **Getting unmounted drives**: Self explanatory drive is unmounted on server, check/repair/replace.
+    - **Getting unmounted drives**: Self explanatory drive is unmounted on server, check/repair/replace.
-> - **Checking load:** Check for any high values from mean average, run "swift-recon -lv" for verbose output to identify host with high load.
+    - **Checking load:** Check for any high values from mean average, run "swift-recon -lv" for verbose output to identify host with high load.
 Check node with high load for: Recently unmounted/replaced drive, XFS hang on object file system, hardware defect, read/write cache disabled, BBU drained or dead, bad SAS cable, bad SAS expander, bad JBOD, URE/Pending Sector/Read Errors (check smartctl + dmesg to identify drive) check dmesg for general warnings.
-> - **md5 check of swift.conf and rings:** If any nodes fail you may need to inspect configuration and ring files as one or many disagree with each other.
+    - **md5 check of swift.conf and rings:** If any nodes fail you may need to inspect configuration and ring files as one or many disagree with each other.

 ## Unmounted disks: